olafura/sundaydata/README.md

 Make the replication be continuous and faster.

-Get things to the point where I can remove the Alpha label of it, a lot of testing and checking how different browsers handle it.

 Make it easy to use from Enyojs, the focus until now has to make a really good library with a great api.

 Questions